bouvet-openlab/typescript-angular-workshop/LibraryApp/Node/readme.txt

 - Requires that gulp is installed globally on the computer.
 You can test this by typing gulp int a commandline.
 	Install gulp by doing command: npm install --global gulp

+- Requires that http-server is installed globally on the computer.
+	Install http-server by doing command: npm install --global http-server

 To run the solution-specific gulp target
 ------------------------------------------------